dsatlse/link_shortener2/README.md

 Updates the entry with new data

+POST `/addToBucket/{shorturl}`
+[//]: # (Not sure about what this formatting means)

+Creates an empty object in the S3 bucket with 'website redirect' metadata and the target url, with the corresponding shorturl

+POST `/removeFromBucket/{shorturl}`

+Removes the object corresponding to the shorturl given from the S3 bucket

 ## Database Schema

 | ID  | shorturl | longurl | active|
 | --  | -- | -- | -- |
 | 0 | home | https:/dsatlse.github.io | TRUE |